Here is a story of how our company overcame a big crisis.

 I was confident in what we were making, and I couldn't betray my teammates, who believed in me.
 So I did not want to lose our company.
 I distributed flyers for the AI Bootcamp with my teammates at the station in front of the university where I came from.

 And I said "I am doing my best for my company."

-Every 2am before going to bed, I said to myself.
+Every night, around 2 am, before going to bed, I said to myself.

 Negotiating with the businessman required patience, but I finally signed a contract with his company and departed for Germany.